Bscout2011/bscout2011.github.io/_posts/2022-06-01-data_engineer.md

 ---
 layout: post
-title:  "Data Engineering Interview Preparation"
+title:  "Interview Preparation"
 date:   2022-06-01 21:00:00 -0700
 categories: data engineer sql python sqlite interview
 ---

-This Spring marks the completion of my post-graduate Masters degree in Computer Science.
+This Summer marks the completion of my post-graduate Masters degree in Computer Science.
 What comes next?
-Well, LinkedIn bombards my email with 30+ jobs every day for remote work as a ''data engineer''.
+Well, LinkedIn bombards my email with 30+ jobs every day for remote work as a ''data engineer'' or ''data scientist''.
 Looking at the job description reveals similar keywords.
 One job asking for someone with, ``experience migrating and deploying cloud-based solutions'' has the following keywords:

 - SQL (data transformations, statistical analysis)
 - Programming (Python, Java, Scala)